fsanginnezhad/Shopping-List-Functinal/README.md

-# Shopping list project
+# Shopping List Project

+This is a Python project that implements a shopping list application.
+The application allows users to create a new shopping list, add products to it, remove products from it, and display the list of products in the basket.
+The application also allows an admin user to manage, add, edit, and delete groups and products.
+Users can select and buy products for their product basket with a final payable invoice presented at the end.

+## Project Structure

-This is a Python project that implements a simple shopping list application.
-This project consists of several folders and files, which are described below.
+The project is organized into several folders and files, which are described below:

-## Project structure

 - `conf/`:
-    - `log.py`: Manages and sets the project configuration log.
+  - `log.py`: This file manages and sets the configuration log for the project.

 - `core/`:
-    - `app.py`: contains the main logic of the application.
+  - `app.py`: This file contains the main logic for the application.
+It handles user inputs, calls the necessary functions from the `utils` folder, and displays the output to the user.

-- `Shop/`':
+- `shop/`:
-    - `utils/`: contains all the functions used in the program.
+  - `utils/`: This folder contains all the functions used in the app.
+Functions such as adding products to the basket, removing products, and displaying the final invoice are defined here.

-    - `models/`: contains the models, groupings and products of the product portfolio with their details, as well as the management model to manage, add, edit and delete groups and products.
+  - `models/`: This folder contains the product basket models, groupings, and products with their details.
+Additionally, it contains the admin model for managing, adding, editing, and deleting groups and products.

-    - `helper/`: defines constant variables for the project.
+  - `helper/`: This folder defines constant variables for the project, such as product prices and tax rates.

-- `run.py`: the main file that runs the program.
+- `run.py`: This is the main file that runs the program.
+Every command is sent to the desired file, and the program executes the corresponding function.

-## How to run the program
+## How to Run the Program

+To run the program, follow these steps:

 1. Clone the repository from GitHub: `git clone https://github.com/fsanginnezhad/Shopping-List-Functional.git`.

-2. Go to the project directory: "cd Shopping-List-Functional".
+2. Navigate to the project directory: `cd Shopping-List-Functional`

-3. Run the program: "python run.py".
+3. Run the program: `python run.py`

-## Use
+## Usage

-The shopping list application allows users to create a new shopping list, add products to it, remove products from it, and display the list of products in the cart.
-The program also allows the admin user to manage, add, edit and delete groups and products.
-Users can select and purchase products for their cart by providing the final payable invoice that is provided at the end.
-Here is a brief overview of the available commands:
+When you run the program, you will be prompted to enter a command.
+Here is an overview of the available commands:

-- "Add": adds a product to the shopping list.
+- `add`: Adds a product to the shopping list.
+You will be prompted to enter the product name, quantity, and price.

-- "Remove": removes a product from the shopping list.
+- `remove`: Removes a product from the shopping list.
+You will be prompted to enter the product name.

-- "Edit": edited a product from the shopping list.
+- `edit`: Edit a product from the shopping list. you will be prompted to enter the product name.

-- "Show": displays the list of products in the shopping cart.
+- `show`: Displays the list of products in the shopping basket, along with the subtotal, tax, and total payable amount.

+If you are an admin user, you can use the following additional commands:

+- `add_group`: Adds a new product group.

+- `edit_group`: Edits an existing product group.

+- `delete_group`: Deletes an existing product group.

+- `add_product`: Adds a new product to an existing group.

+- `edit_product`: Edits an existing product.

+- `delete_product`: Deletes an existing product.

 ## Credits

 This project was created by `Farshad Sanginnezhad`.
-If you have any questions or feedback, please contact me.
+If you have any questions or feedback, please feel free to contact me.